My Regular, Annual, Semi-Official Ghost Written Disclaimer

 Babylon is alive and well and trying to sell you something on Amazon—matching kitchen cabinet knobs.

-Anarchy is a two-year old on a binky binge with a diaper full of pucky.
+Anarchy is like a two-year old on a binky binge with a diaper full of pucky.
 Anarchy is for the birds.
 No. Even birds have more self-discipline than those self-proclaimed anarchists, crying for their binkies and flinging their own poo.

 Being a selfish twit (i.e. wicked) makes you insecure and insecurity makes you fearful and being fearful makes you mean and mean people are selfish twits.
 Knock it off (i.e. repent).